Our Lady of the Wayside Catholic Primary School

 We review each child’s learning journey on a regular basis.
 We think of them as a historian, a scientist, a geographer etc. We use the language of developing, embedding or established to capture the child’s achievement and we have developed corresponding descriptors:

-| Descriptors
+Descriptors

 Developing

-| Knowing – The child has begun to learn key knowledge and is beginning to give some accurate responses.
-We refer to this as acquisition and fluency.
 Remembering – The child can independently recall some of the key knowledge taught with increasing accuracy.
 They may have to rely on prompts to help them to remember.
 We refer to this as learning maintenance.
-Doing - They require some support to transfer and apply knowledge.
-We refer to this as generalisation and adaption.

 Embedding

-| Knowing –The child has learnt the key knowledge and can make accurate responses with increasing speed.
-We refer to this as acquisition and fluency.
 Remembering – The child can independently recall the majority of the key knowledge taught with accuracy and over time.
 Where there are small gaps, your child responds quickly when prompted.
 We refer to this as learning maintenance.
-Doing - They require a little support to transfer and apply knowledge.
-We refer to this as generalisation and adaption.

 Established

-| Knowing – The child has learnt key knowledge and can make accurate responses fluently (automaticity).
-We refer to this as acquisition and fluency.
 Remembering – The child can independently recall all of the key knowledge taught over time.
 They can supplement this taught knowledge with additional knowledge learnt outside of the classroom.
 We refer to this as learning maintenance.
-Doing - They require no support to transfer and apply knowledge, this include applying knowledge to different contexts.
-We refer to this as generalisation and adaption. |

 Section 4.1 Assessment and Recording Judgements